Recursion and Divide-and-Conquer

 This recipe is a powerful tool for designing new algorithms.
 When you face a problem, ask: can I split it into smaller instances of the same problem?
 If so, the divide-and-conquer approach may yield an efficient solution.

-In this chapter we developed recursion and the divide-and-conquer paradigm:
+In this chapter we studied recursion and the divide-and-conquer strategy:

 - Recursion solves a problem by reducing it to smaller instances, terminating at base cases.
 Its correctness is proven by induction.